Ridzz23/Flask-Web-Library/README.md

-# Flask Web App Tutorial
+# Flask Web App

+This is a web application which can host an online community of readers to encourage borrowing and sharing of books in order to encourage conservarion of resources.

 ## Setup & Installtion